Court of appeal (Belgium): Specific cases

 The courts of appeal also have appellate jurisdiction over some specific cases, such as decisions on the inclusion or exclusion of voters on electoral rolls made by the college of mayor and aldermen of a municipality, decisions made by Belgian consuls outside of the Belgian territory, and judgements of the Belgian Prize Court.
 Over the latter two, only the court of appeal of Brussels has appellate jurisdiction.

 Chamber of indictment

 Appeals in judicial investigations

-The council chamber (raadkamer, chambre du conseil, Ratskammer) of a tribunal of first instance oversees the judicial investigations conducted by an investigative judge.
+The judge's chambers (raadkamer, chambre du conseil, Ratskammer) of a tribunal of first instance oversees the judicial investigations conducted by an investigative judge.
 In this role, the council chamber decides on the necessity of pre-trial detention, on whether sufficient indications of guilt exist for criminal charges at the end of a judicial investigation, or on extra investigative measures to be executed by the investigative judge, amongst other things.
 The prosecution, a (suspected) offender being charged, as well as any civil party to the case, can appeal any such decision of the council chamber at the chamber of indictment of the court of appeal, which is always chaired by a panel of three counsellors.
 The decision then made by the chamber of indictment is final (except for an appeal in cassation).